 This GMAT verbal practice question is a critical reasoning question.
 The exercise entails weaking the argument or finding an answer option that best refutes the author's argument.
 Assumptions, strengthen an argument and weaken an argument will easily account for 40 to 50% of the questions in the GMAT CR section.

-During mediaeval times, the administrative system was organized such that jobs were traditionally held within the same family.
+During medieval times, the administrative system was organized such that jobs were traditionally held within the same family.
 The eldest son of the village's blacksmith will take up his father’s business and become the next blacksmith.
 The other sons would join the army or serve the king in some fashion while the daughters did what their mother did.
 Although the world has undergone innumerable changes, the dynastic system has not undergone any change whatsoever.
 Children who have fathers who played major league baseball are 800 times more likely than other kids to become major league players themselves.

 The argument draws parallels between the mediaeval and modern times and concludes that the dynastic system of sons taking on their fathers’ jobs has not changed over the years.
 To make the point, the author gives an example of blacksmiths in mediaeval times and baseball players today.